Ripper Crew: Arrest and convictions

 In 1986, Spreitzer was convicted of murder and aggravated kidnapping in the death of Linda Sutton.
 The prosecution sought a death sentence.
-During the sentencing phase, Spreitzer's attorney, Carol Anfinson, argued he was "immature, impulsive and simplistic", and was following the orders of the gang's leader, Robin Gecht.
+During the sentencing phase, Spreitzer's attorney Carol Anfinson argued he was "immature, impulsive and simplistic," and was following the orders of the gang's leader Robin Gecht.
 She described him as a lonely person who would "do almost anything" to please his friend.
-The prosecution described Spreitzer as "every woman`s nightmare", calling the gang "cowardly weasels who roamed in packs to prey on women."
+The prosecution described Spreitzer as "every woman's nightmare," calling the gang "cowardly weasels who roamed in packs to prey on women."
 Spreitzer was sentenced to death.

 In 2003, Spreitzer's sentence was commuted to life in prison without parole after Governor George H. Ryan commuted the sentences of everyone on death row in Illinois.
 Incidentally, Andrew Kokoraleis was Governor Ryan's only execution, just over two months into his administration.
 Andrew was also the last inmate executed in Illinois, almost 12 years before Governor Pat Quinn signed legislation to abolish the death penalty on March 9, 2011, and commuted 15 death sentences to life imprisonment without parole.

 In 1985, Andrew Kokoraleis was convicted of murder, aggravated kidnapping, and rape in the death of Rose Davis.
 The prosecution sought a death sentence.
 During the sentencing phase, Andrew's attorney said his client had been "a follower ... not an organizer, not the prime mover" in Davis's murder.
 The jury spared Andrew's life after deliberating for 90 minutes, and he was sentenced to life in prison without parole.

 On March 18, 1987, Andrew was convicted of murder and aggravated kidnapping in the death of Lorraine Borowski.
 He was sentenced to death on April 30, 1987, and executed by lethal injection on March 17, 1999.
 He declined a last meal.
-Andrew's last words were "To the Borowski family, I am truly sorry for your loss.
+Andrew's last words were, "To the Borowski family, I am truly sorry for your loss.
 I mean this sincerely."
-He then cited verses from the biblical books of Exodus and Proverbs and added: "Repent ye, for the kingdom of heaven is at hand."
+He then cited verses from the Biblical books of Exodus and Proverbs and added: "Repent ye, for the kingdom of heaven is at hand."

 The Kokoraleis brothers were raised Greek Orthodox.
 The Orthodox Church attempted unsuccessfully to keep Andrew Kokoraleis from being executed.
-Demetrios Kantzavelos, at that time a chancellor (later a bishop) of the Greek Orthodox Metropolis of Chicago, became an anti-death-penalty activist as a result of the execution, and helped lobby in favor of ending the death penalty in the state.
+Demetrios Kantzavelos, then a chancellor (later a bishop) of the Greek Orthodox Metropolis of Chicago, became an anti-death-penalty activist as a result of the execution and helped lobby to end the death penalty in the state.